A look at the victims of the Humboldt team bus crash

-NIPAWIN, Sask. – Details are emerging about the victims of a horrific crash in northeastern Saskatchewan involving a bus carrying the Humboldt Broncos hockey team.
-Here is some information about them:
+NIPAWIN, Sask. – Fifteen people were killed and 14 others injured in a horrific crash involving the Humboldt Broncos hockey team.
+Here is some information about some of those who died:

 Darcy Haugan: